codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

-### Identify application versions in different Environments
+### Compare application versions across Environments
 Identify the version of the application deployed in different Environments to track the progress of the applications, understand the changes made, and ensure that customers are using the latest or most appropriate release.

 Codefresh does more than just show you the version of the application currently deployed in an Environment.
 Our UI provides intuitive diff views of Environments.